-David Vanille's opinion: A rare pepper that will bring you strong notes of citrus fruits, deep musk, with a very subtle spiciness.
-To discover for a very surprising olfactory journey.
+Tangerine pepper is a rare pepper which will bring strong citrus fruit notes, deep musk, with a very discreet spiciness.
+To be discovered for a very surprising olfactory journey.

 Origin - Plantations: Himalayan foothills - Nepal

 "Fly to the peaks of the Himalayas and discover the bewitching aroma of tangerine pepper! »

 Tangerine Pepper comes from the Lauraceae family.
 Originally from Nepal, this false pepper is close to the Fagaras, just like Sichuan pepper or Timur berries.

 This pepper is harvested from the acute-leaved clavalier (Zanhoxylum oxyphyllum).
 This species is special because it is found either as a shrub or as a tree that can reach more than 5 meters in height.